GOOD POPE JOHN:

-Yet in 1928, Pope Pius XI, had issued an encyclical Mortalium Animos, in which he forbade any Roman Catholic participation in reunion movements such as Faith and Order.
+Yet in 1928, Pius XI, had issued an encyclical Mortalium Animos, in which he forbade any catholic participation in reunion movements, such as "faith and order."

-Intriguingly, was the fact that Good Pope John (a term he adopted overnight) was so adored throughout the secular world.
+Intriguingly, was the fact that "good" pope John (a term he adopted overnight) was quickly adored throughout the secular world.
 (One should always be concerned when the world speak well of you!)

 "It was quite obvious to the world that Pope John was a different kind of Pope, whom I should like to meet, and could meet, on grounds of Christian brotherhood without any kind of ecclesiastical compromise on either side" (Fisher of Lambeth, p.
 273.)

-(Incidentally it should be pointed out that Geoffrey Fisher was and remains only one of a few Archbishops of Canterbury's that was a Freemason, being the Grand Chaplain for the United Grand Lodge of England.
-I know of another Archbishop of Canterbury whose grandson told me he is a Mason, but I have been unable to confirm this.)
+(Incidentally it should be pointed out that Fisher was, whilst archbishop of Canterbury, a freemason, being the Grand Chaplain for the United Grand Lodge of England.
+I know of another former archbishop of Canterbury whose grandson told me he is a mason, but I have been unable to confirm this.)

-(US President Truman gives Fisher a Masonic handshake - Jn.
+(Fellow mason, US President Truman, gives Fisher a masonic handshake - Jn.
 18:20)

 And the second is from one of Britain's tabloid newspapers: